Overview

 National Anti-Doping Agency Recognition

-For players who have had a TUE granted by their National Anti-Doping Agency, an application must be made for Recognition through the TUE Portal, 30 days prior to participating in a covered event.
-The conditions of any TUE granted by a National Anti-Doping Agency may be amended prior to being recognised under the Tennis Anti-Doping Programme.
-For further information, see the ‘Mutual Recognition’ section on the TADP/TUE Portal.
+In this situation, athletes must make an application for recognition through the TUE Portal as soon as possible and prior to participating in a covered event.
+The conditions of a TUE granted by a NADO may be amended prior to being recognised under the Tennis Anti-Doping Programme.

 Retroactive TUEs